-It has been provided as a free public educational service by the Living Church of God
+It has been provided as a free public educational service by the Living Church of God an you really know what the future holds?

-Scriptures in this booklet are quoted from the New King James Version (©T homas Nelson, Inc., Publishers) unless otherwise an you really know what the future holds?
 Many people are beset with anxiety and uncertainty about the years ahead.
 Are you?
-Our world is filled with widely varying predictions of what lies ahead in this 21st century.
+Our world is filled with widely varying predictions of what lies ahead in this twenty-first century.
 Whose predictions are correct?
 How can you possibly be sure?